jampp/geeks/_src/_posts/2018-09-07-writing-custom-presto-functions.markdown

 * Do NOT use the [presto-main](https://mvnrepository.com/artifact/com.facebook.presto/presto-main) dependency for anything besides testing (and even then, try to avoid it).
 Whichever function you need from _presto-main_ will most like have an equivalent in the [presto-spi](https://mvnrepository.com/artifact/com.facebook.presto/presto-spi) package.
 * If your state uses more complex data types than the basic types, you should add a _Factory_ and a _Serializer_ (otherwise, you get weird errors like "HashMap<> not supported").
 * Always check that the _.jar_ files are deployed in both the coordinator and the workers.
-If you get an esoteric Presto exception (like “varchar not found” even though the function is listed in the _SHOW FUNCTIONS_ query), this is the most likely suspect.
+If you get an esoteric Presto exception (like “varchar not found” even though the function is listed in the _SHOW FUNCTIONS;_ query), this is the most likely suspect.

 ## Conclusion